Usage

 FILTERING NEIGHBORS

-the same port, even if there is only one physically plugged to this
+same port, even if there is only one physically plugged to this port.

-port.
-For example, if you have a Nortel switch running LLDP which is
+For example, if you have a Nortel switch running LLDP which is plugged

-plugged to a Cisco switch running CDP and your host is plugged to the
+to a Cisco switch running CDP and your host is plugged to the Cisco

-Cisco switch, you will see the Nortel switch as well because LLDP
+switch, you will see the Nortel switch as well because LLDP frames are

-frames are forwarded by the Cisco switch.
-This may not be what you
+forwarded by the Cisco switch.
+This may not be what you want.
+The -H

-filtering will hide some remote ports to get you a chance to know ex-
+tering will hide some remote ports to give you a chance to know ex-

-actly what equipment is on the other side of the network cable.
-Out-
+actly what equipment is on the other side of the link.
+Outgoing fil-

-going filtering will avoid to use some protocols to avoid flooding
+tering will avoid using some protocols to avoid flooding your network

-your network with a protocol that is not handled by the nearest
+with a protocol that is not handled by the nearest equipment.
+Keep in

-equipment.
-Keep in mind that even without filtering, lldpd will speak
+mind that even without filtering, lldpd will speak protocols for which

-protocols for which at least one frame has been received and LLDP
+at least one frame has been received and LLDP otherwise (there are

 When enabling incoming filtering, lldpd will try to select one proto-